alonso284/magIAassistant/README.md

 # TI club discord bot

-This repository is for the TI Club members to modify and add functionalities to the server bot.
-This bot will be running in a server that is yet to be decided by the members
+This repository contains all the Discord Bots in the Club TI Server.

 ## Functionalities
-Here is a list of the bots current functionalities
+Here is a list of the bots and their functionalities
-- None :D
+- magIA assistant: class code managment

 ## Being developed
-Here is a list of functionalities that are being worked on
+Here is a list of bots that are being worked on
-- None Either :D
+- magIA assitant

 ## Creative ideas
 And last but not least, a set of creative ideas proposed by the members that yet to be implemented